Ficus tinctoria

-Ficus tinctoria, also known as dye fig, or humped fig is a hemiepiphytic tree of genus Ficus.
-It is also one of the species known as strangler fig.
+Ficus tinctoria, also known as dye fig, or humped fig is a hemiepiphytic tree in the genus Ficus.
+It is also one of the species known as a strangler fig.

 It is found in Asia, Malesia, northern Australia, and the South Pacific islands.
 It grows in moist valleys.

 Palms are favorable host species.
-Root systems of dye fig can come together to be self sustaining but the epiphyte usually falls if the host tree dies or rots away.
+Root systems of dye fig can come together to be self-sustaining, but the epiphyte usually falls if the host tree dies or rots away.

 In Australia it is recorded as a medium-sized tree with smooth, oval green leaves.
 It is found often growing in rocky areas or over boulders.
 The leaves are asymmetrical.

-The small rust brown fruit of the dye fig are the source of a red dye used in traditional fabric making in parts of Oceania and Indonesia.
+The small rust-brown fruit of the dye fig are the source of a red dye used in traditional fabric making in parts of Oceania and Indonesia.

 The fruit is also edible and constitute as a major food source in the low-lying atolls of Micronesia and Polynesia.